igorwolfs/vhdl_libs/modules/verilog/fifo/issues.md

 => I forgot to assign the register values before starting the simulation.

 ## Issue 2
-- For some reason the full_out goes uncertain when the r_nrst_in is low.
+- For some reason the FULL goes uncertain when the RNRST is low.
-- It also goes uncertain the read_clk edge after the first r_nrst_in
+- It also goes uncertain the RCLK edge after the first RNRST

 Again probably has something to do with the reset itself.
 ### Solution